 the completion of the event.
 This result will be recorded as a DNF (Did Not Finish).

+If a kart does not cross the finish line within 2 minutes of the chequered flag being first displayed to signal the completion of the race, this will result in being recorded as a ‘DNF’ (Did Not Finish) but points will be awarded as stipulated by the Supplementary Regulations for that Race Meeting.

 A kart may NOT exit pit lane and return to the track after the chequered flag being waved to

 signal the completion of the event.
 This result will be recorded as a DNF (Did Not Finish).